sberrevoets/scottberrevoets.com/content/blog/2018-08-08-rebinding-self-debuggers-breaking-point.md

 Title: Re-binding self: the debugger's break(ing) point
 Date: 2018-08-08
-Summary: Explanation of how nice syntax for re-binding self breaks the debugger
+Description: Explanation of how nice syntax for re-binding self breaks the debugger

 **Update 07-29-2019: The bug described below is fixed in Xcode 11 so this blog